Final acceptance in the program shall be contingent upon satisfactory completion of a criminal background check and a urine drug screen.

-The EMT Intermediate and Paramedic programs also require urine drug screening as part of the admissions process.
+The Paramedic, Practical Nursing and Registered Nursing programs also require urine drug screening as part of the admissions process.

 Note: AACC has the right, upon notice and at any time, to require a student in any and all programs to comply with drug screening.

 Separate criminal background checks and urine drug screens may be required by clinical sites prior to placement.
-Students denied by a clinical site that is a required component of their program will be dismissed from the program and their registration withdrawn from courses related to that program.
-If the student tests positive for an illegal or unprescribed drug, the student will be denied admission or terminated from any Health Sciences program even if a denied placement was not required to meet program competencies.
+Students with an unsuccessful background check or urine drug screening who are denied by a clinical site that is a required component of their program will be dismissed from the program and their registration withdrawn from courses related to that program.
+If the student tests positive for an illegal or unprescribed drug, the student will be denied admission or terminated from any health sciences program even if a denied placement was not required to meet program competencies.

 Successful reports of criminal background checks and urine drug screens do not ensure eligibility for specific clinical site placement, program completion, and/or eligibility to sit for professional licensure/board examinations.

-You should remember that licensing boards for certain health care professions may deny, suspend or revoke a license, or may deny an individual the opportunity to sit for an examination if it is determined that an applicant has a criminal history or has been convicted of, or pleads guilty to, or pleads nolo contendere or the like to a felony or other serious crime.
+You should remember that licensing boards for certain health care professions may deny, suspend or revoke a license, or may deny an individual the opportunity to sit for an examination, even if the individual has completed all program course work, if it is determined that an applicant has a criminal history or has been convicted of, or pleads guilty to, or pleads nolo contendere or the like to a felony or other serious crime.

 NOTE: AACC will accept criminal background checks and drug screens performed by a college-approved vendor only.
 Criminal background checks are completed online and must be paid for by the student.
 Information and instructions will be given to applicants once accepted.